prashant-kikani/prashant-kikani.github.io/_posts/2019-9-19-happy-life.markdown

 Since the evolution of mankind, 100 billion human beings have walked the Earth.
 If you are reading this, you are likely in the top 1% by any measure: opportunity, security, happiness.
 In fact, you might be in the top 0.1% or even 0.01%.
 What an amazing opportunity.
 You’re truly among the blessed.

 Happiness is all that matters at the end of the day.
 Have a happy life.

-👏 👏 You made it till the end !
-Congrats.